Overview of the Most Important Certifications and Ratings Used in the Built Environment

 9. WELL Building Standard | https://www.wellcertified.com

-ESG Focus: Social / Health & Wellbeing Primary Use: Global — offices, healthcare, education
+Type: Standard ESG Focus: Social / Health & Wellbeing Primary Use: Global — offices, healthcare, education

 WELL, developed by the International WELL Building Institute (IWBI), is a leading global certification focused exclusively on occupant health and wellbeing.
 Its framework evaluates performance across ten core concepts: air, water, nourishment, light, movement, thermal comfort, sound, materials, mind, and community.

-Adoption has accelerated dramatically, with strong uptake across office, healthcare, and education sectors.
+Adoption has accelerated rapidly, with strong uptake across office, healthcare, and education sectors.
 WELL‑certified environments are increasingly sought after by tenants prioritizing employee wellness, and evidence consistently links WELL‑rated spaces to higher tenant satisfaction and stronger retention outcomes.

 10. Fitwel | https://www.fitwel.org